kiarashazarnia/tractatus/README.md

 @ExtendWith(ReportingExtension.class)
 class YourTestClass  {
 ```
-The report is a sample document like this:
+The report is a simple document like this:
 ![image](material/tractatus_report_image.png)

 ## Contributing